David Dausey: Academic appointments

-Academic Administration
+Academic administration

 Dausey began his career in academic administration as the Senior Director of Health Programs and Initiatives Carnegie Mellon University.
 In this capacity, he oversaw three master's degree programs, three master's degree concentrations, three joint undergraduate/graduate degree programs, and a health focused doctoral program.
 Dausey grew and expanded the academic programs at Carnegie Mellon focused on health by creating partnerships with community organizations.
 Dausey left Carnegie Mellon to join Mercyhurst University to become the Founding Chair and Professor of the Department of Public Health.
 Dausey later became Founding Director of the Mercyhurst Institute of Public Health.
 Dausey was appointed the Founding Dean of the School of Health Professions and Public Health at Mercyhurst, which eventually grew to become the Zurn College of Natural and Health Sciences.

-Dausey became the Provost of Mercyhurst University in 2015.
-He left this position in 2018 to assume the role of Provost of Duquesne University.
+Dausey became provost of Mercyhurst University in 2015.
+He left Mercyhurst in 2018 to become executive vice president and provost of Duquesne University.
+In November 2025, Duquesne's board of directors selected Dausey as the university's 14th president following a national search.
+He assumed the presidency on July 1, 2026, succeeding Ken Gormley.

-Author
+Selected publications

-Dausey is the author of two books Tests to Evaluate Public Health Disease Reporting Systems and Evaluation of the Arkansas Tobacco Settlement Program.
+Among Dausey's publications for the RAND Corporation are the technical reports Tests to Evaluate Public Health Disease Reporting Systems in Local Public Health Agencies (2005) and Evaluation of the Arkansas Tobacco Settlement Program: Progress from Program Inception to 2004 (2004).